Previous dayApril 21, 2026Next day

 22.3 km---✓ ReviewedUSGS →

-On April 21, 2026 at 21:46 UTC, a magnitude 2.0 earthquake struck 10 km ESE of Redway, CA. The event originated approximately 22.3 km below the surface, classifying it as shallow crustal.
-The epicenter is at 40.073°, -123.718°.
+Seismographs logged a magnitude 2.0 earthquake 10 km ESE of Redway, CA with origin time 21:46 UTC on April 21, 2026.
+The hypocenter lay at 22.3 km, placing this in the shallow crustal category.
+Coordinates: 40.073°, -123.718°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21